24/7 VALENCIA: Tell us something about your background and musical education …

 Can you tell us more about your residence at ‘Mar D’Amura’ Recently, I created a project called ‘Mediterranean Guitar’ that we are presenting at Mar d’Amura del Cabanyal every Wednesday with different shows.
 ‘Mediterranean Guitar’ is a group of Valencian artists that encompasses different disciplines and styles, fusing our art and instruments to create original shows.
 From flamenco to Classical Music to Rock.
 We have been working together for more than ten years.
 Javier Zamora (flamenco guitar), Irene de la Rosa (dancer), Gloria Aleza (cello) or Eva Dinora (voice) … and we are offering concerts on both national and international stages.

 What is Mediterranean music?
 For me, Mediterranean music is music created and performed in the Mediterranean and is a fusion of many different styles.
 Many times I have been classified as a “Mediterranean Guitarist”… so I have finally adapted myself to that description.
 I like it.
 My guitar is influenced by the different languages and styles that make up Valencian culture in general.
 From the popular guitar, the classical guitar to flamenco.
 I don’t know if it is etymologically correct, but it is what I feel.

 What are your musical plans?
 Right now my plan is to keep playing rigorously.
 We have a full live agenda programmed until the end of the year!
 And, of course, to continue exploring new musical paths…you never know just where they will take you.
 I love learning new things.
 On the way, I plan to record a music video with one of my groups ‘ROCK ROAD TRIO’.
 I also plan to record a new album (this time in digital) that is also a cover versions experiment.
-Finally, i have a new project with ‘Guitarras del Mediterráneo’ that features Irene de la Rosa and Gloria Aleza that will be presented in February 2020 in ‘El Teatro Talia’ of Valencia.
+Finally, i have a new project with ‘Guitarras del Mediterráneo’ that features Irene de la Rosa and Gloria Aleza that was presented in 2020 in ‘El Teatro Talia’ of Valencia.

 For more information about Toni Cotoli (in English) go to these links: